awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/monitor-events-eventbridge-sns.md

 # Create EventBridge rules for instance refresh events<a name="monitor-events-eventbridge-sns"></a>

-This section shows you how to create an Amazon EventBridge rule that notifies you whenever a checkpoint is reached during an instance refresh\.
-The procedure for setting up email notifications through Amazon SNS is included\.
+The following example creates an EventBridge rule to send an email notification\.
+It does this each time that your Auto Scaling group emits an event when a checkpoint is reached during an instance refresh\.
+The procedure for setting up email notifications using Amazon SNS is included\.
 To use Amazon SNS to send email notifications, you must first create a *topic* and then subscribe your email addresses to the topic\.

-For more information about working with EventBridge, see [Use EventBridge to handle Auto Scaling events](automating-ec2-auto-scaling-with-eventbridge.md)\.
+For more information about the instance refresh feature, see [Replace Auto Scaling instances based on an instance refresh](asg-instance-refresh.md)\.

 ## Create an Amazon SNS topic<a name="eventbridge-sns-create-topic"></a>

 An SNS topic is a logical access point, a communication channel that your Auto Scaling group uses to send the notifications\.
 You create a topic by specifying a name for your topic\.

-When you create a topic name, the name must meet the following requirements:
+Topic names must meet the following requirements:
-+ Between 1 and 256 characters long
++ Have 1\-256 characters
 + Contain uppercase and lowercase ASCII letters, numbers, underscores, or hyphens

 For more information, see [Creating an Amazon SNS topic](https://docs.aws.amazon.com/sns/latest/dg/sns-create-topic.html) in the *Amazon Simple Notification Service Developer Guide*\.